pingcap/docs-cn/tikv-configuration-file.md

 ### `apply-max-batch-size`

-+ The maximum number of requests for data flushing in one batch
++ Raft state machines process data write requests in batches by the BatchSystem.
+This configuration item specifies the maximum number of Raft state machines that can process the requests in one batch.
 + Default value: `256`
 + Minimum value: greater than `0`
++ Maximum value: `10240`

 ### `apply-pool-size`

-+ The allowable number of threads in the pool that flushes data to storage, which is the size of the Apply thread pool.
++ The allowable number of threads in the pool that flushes data to the disk, which is the size of the Apply thread pool.
 When you modify the size of this thread pool, refer to [Performance tuning for TiKV thread pools](/tune-tikv-thread-performance.md#performance-tuning-for-tikv-thread-pools).
 + Default value: `2`
-+ Minimum value: greater than `0`
++ Value ranges: `[1, CPU * 10]`. `CPU` means the number of your CPU cores.

 ### `store-max-batch-size`

-+ The maximum number of requests processed in one batch
++ Raft state machines process requests for flushing logs into the disk in batches by the BatchSystem.
+This configuration item specifies the maximum number of Raft state machines that can process the requests in one batch.
 + If `hibernate-regions` is enabled, the default value is `256`.
 If `hibernate-regions` is disabled, the default value is `1024`.
 + Minimum value: greater than `0`
++ Maximum value: `10240`

 ### `store-pool-size`

-+ The allowable number of threads that process Raft, which is the size of the Raftstore thread pool.
++ The allowable number of threads in the pool that processes Raft, which is the size of the Raftstore thread pool.
 When you modify the size of this thread pool, refer to [Performance tuning for TiKV thread pools](/tune-tikv-thread-performance.md#performance-tuning-for-tikv-thread-pools).
 + Default value: `2`
-+ Minimum value: greater than `0`
++ Value ranges: `[1, CPU * 10]`. `CPU` means the number of your CPU cores.

 ### `store-io-pool-size` <span class="version-mark">New in v5.3.0</span>